javai222/javai/LordUlrick_DeLeon.md

 ## 📘 Journals

 **\<03/06/2026\>** : I learned more about objects and classes and how to use the features of github in our lab and to improve, next time I will practice more to enhance my ability to use this in different situations.

+## 👥 Peer feedback

+<03/23/2026> : Comment by: <Dolormente, Henry II, S.> You did well in the inheritance topic, you made the parent class well and you can improve by practicing more of
+                                                        the inheritance to further hone your skills in coding.